JochenFM/MS3_VideoLibrary/README.md

 #### Likes collection

-Similarly, I anticipated that users would be able to 'like' particular videos which will then be displayed on their respective profile page, but this will have to be implemented at a later stage as well.
+Similarly, I anticipated that users would be able to 'like' particular videos, which will then be displayed on their respective profile page, but this will have to be implemented at a later stage as well.

 <div align="right"><a style="text-align:right" href="#top">Go to index :arrow_double_up:</a></div>